-Kaala movie review: Witness Rajinikanth – The Actor in this layered Pa Ranjith revolution
+Kaala review: Witness Rajinikanth – The Actor in this layered Pa Ranjith revolution

 Also Read | Kaala movie release live updates: Review, audience reaction and more

 Kaala is loaded with symbolism.
 The frames are painted with blue (Ambedkar’s colour), black (the colour of protest) and red (the colour of revolution); so is Rajini who is predominantly dressed in these colours (Watch out for the climax sequence).
 Kaala’s mythological references are also too obvious to miss.
-Ranijith’s play with Rama and Ravana, white and black reminded me of the book Asura: The Tale of the vanquished by Anand Neelakanta.
+Ranjith’s play with Rama and Ravana, white and black reminded me of the book Asura: The Tale of the vanquished by Anand Neelakanta.
 His juxtaposition of mythological references to the growing dominance of the wealthy and the saffron isn’t without social relevance.
 A riot gets ‘infiltrated’, social media uprisings — the moments are real and it is tough to imagine that Ranjith had written this way before it happened in real life.
 Irony plays a tough hand as it is tough to ignore the contrast between real life and reel life.

 Despite limited screen time, Nana Patekar makes a formidable antagonist with his performance.
 The music Nana Patekar gets in this film is why Santhosh Narayanan is a name to watch out for — the background score has the sounds of devotional music presented in dark flavour.
 I had earlier said that the composer’s album will make much sense with the film and it does.
 The songs and their usage reinforce Ranjith’s idea of art being political.